-As Anonymous has warned for years, social media sites such as Facebook and Twitter, albeit giving rise to the single voice, have also perfected algorithms and procedures to alter your brain chemistry.
-For Parker and Palihapitya, the implications are very real—starving us for likes and the next dopamine hit, ego tripping to the point where our physical world becomes boring.
+As Anonymous has warned for years, social media sites, particularly Facebook and Twitter, have perfected algorithms and procedures to alter your brain chemistry.
+For Parker and Palihapitya, the implications are very real—starving us for ‘likes’ accompanied by the next dopamine hit; ego tripping you to the point where the real world becomes boring.

-If you watch the clip below, you will see how social media today is a created environment feeding our ego through attention grabbing.
+The clip below demonstrates how social media is a created environment feeding our ego through attention grabbing and seeking.
 Everyone wants attention.
-Back in the day, it was the single kid in the school ground craving an audience, Today, it is the single kid craving 16 million followers they don’t know … and some will do anything to be liked.
+Back in the day, it was the single kid in the school yard craving an audience of three.
+Today, the individual craves millions of followers they don’t know and will never meet … and some will do anything to be liked.

 What are the long term effects of the social media tools created today, according to Palihapitya?

 They are beginning to erode the “social fabric of how society works.”
-Money can be used to amplify a version of the truth, sway the masses, irrespective of the facts and the outcome.
+Money can be used to amplify a version of the truth and sway the masses, irrespective of the facts and the outcome.

-The question, Palihapitya poses, is how to live in a world where this is possible.
+The question Palihapitya poses is how do we live in a world where this is possible.
 Some are addicted and unable to just ‘switch off’ from the cyborg collective.

-The now-ADD society has been created by initiating a reaction in the viewer; creating an impatience with the real world through small but constant dopamine hits received through computer games such as Call of Duty, and likes or retweets.
+The now-ADD society has been created by initiating a reaction in the viewer; creating an impatience with the real world through small but constant dopamine hits received through computer games such as Call of Duty, Facebook likes or Twitter retweets.

 “We know for a fact that what all of these systems do – every single one – is it exploits our own natural tendencies in human beings to get and want feedback, and that feedback, chemically speaking, is the release of dopamine in your brain,” warns Palihapitya.
 “And so, what these feedback loops do – and they exist everywhere – in Call of Duty, in other video games, in social networking sites – they get you to react.”

-And there is the vicious cycle.
+And there, dear reader, is the vicious cycle.
 You post, you get a like, you receive dopamine.
-You repost to get another hit, wait, get a like and numb your senses with this fight or flight substance.
+You repost to get another hit, wait, get a like, and numb your senses with this fight or flight substance.

 © 2018 copyright reserved, Aral Bereux, D. News.